Personal Finance

 Compounding is a financial concept that refers to the ability of an investment to generate earnings, which in turn are reinvested to generate more earnings.
 It is the process of earning interest on the principal amount and any accumulated interest.
 In simpler terms, compounding is the interest earned on interest, and it has the potential to accelerate the growth of an investment over time.

 The concept of compounding is one of the most influential and fundamental concepts in finance.
 It can be applied to various financial instruments, including savings accounts, certificates of deposit (CDs), stocks, bonds, and mutual funds.
-The key to maximizing the benefits of compounding is time – the longer an investment is allowed to compound, the greater the growth potential.
+Platforms like SoFi Invest and brokerage accounts through firms such as Fidelity and Vanguard make it straightforward for everyday investors to put compounding to work across these asset classes.
+The key to maximizing the benefits of compounding is time — the longer an investment is allowed to compound, the greater the growth potential.

 The Power of Compounding